 We’ve created a series of Leadership Explorer tools — sets of pictures, drawings, or sayings presented as a deck of cards — based on this concept.
 Visual Explorer™ is our original tool for mediated dialogue.
 It’s a set of more than 200 photographs and art prints, available in playing card, postcard, and letter sizes.

-Leadership Metaphor Explorer and Experience Explorer use the same concept to fuel different kinds of conversations.
+Two other tools — Leadership Metaphor Explorer and Experience Explorer — use the same concept to fuel different kinds of conversations.
 Other Explorer tools include Values Explorer, Boundary Explorer, and Wisdom Explorer.

 Hamish Taylor, a globe-trotting consultant based in Scotland, believes in the power of using mediated dialogue to prompt creative conversations.
 Visual Explorer has been his go-to resource for many years.
 He recently used Leadership Metaphor Explorer to help address the challenges of a struggling, temporarily leaderless team.